rinto-c/eyfs-design-history/app/posts/2020-11-16-sprint-three.md

 **Hypothesis to validate**
-We believe that practitioners need help identifying areas they need additional support in.
+* We believe that practitioners need help identifying areas they need additional support in
+* We believe that [some] practitioners will need additional support to enable them to implement changes

-**Underlying user need**
+**Underlying user needs**
-I need to be able to easily find and access relevant guidance and training so that I know what is good quality and suitable for me.
+* I need to be able to easily find and access relevant guidance and training so that I know what is good quality and suitable for me
+* I need an instant response to my questions, so that I am not feeling stressed about doing my job wrong
+* I need training on the reforms for me and my team, so that I can check my knowledge and make sure we are all doing the right thing

 <hr>